The Influence of Sleep on PerformanceNo Opinions

 About Michael Mellinger

-Michael Mellinger holds a Master's degree in Applied Psychological Research from Penn State University in the United States, and is certified as a Mental Coach.
+Michael Mellinger holds a Master's degree in Applied Psychological Research from Penn State University in the United States.
+Additionally, he is a Certified Mental Coach from Mental Coaching Inc., and Certified Master Resilience Trainer – Performance Expert from the United State’s Army Resiliency Support Directorate.
 His interests lie in Post-Trauma in veterans (PTSD), concussions in sport, and cognitive performance.
 He is currently seeking new and innovative ways to apply research to enhance his coaching among both athletic and military personnel.

 Sleep is an integral part of what makes humans function (Harris et al., 2015).
 It is a common need that, if neglected, has the potential to negatively impact our daily performance (Wickens, Hutchins, Laux, & Sebok, 2015).
 Researchers from numerous organizations and universities have attempted to determine exactly how much sleep is needed.
 While the empirical evidence supports optimal performance after 7.5 to 8 hours of sleep, performance varies across different individuals.
 As a result, researchers are left to give general recommendations rather than definitive statements and give the general public information on what sleep is and what sleep can do for performance.
 For the purpose of this article, the methods of how sleep is being researched will be discussed with reference to two key factors of sleep: 1) quantity and 2) quality.